-Task Who may be harmed and how Controls Training- Collisions with fixtures and fittings Students may suffer impact injuries if they collide into fixtures and fittings.
+Task Who may be harmed and how Controls Training- Injuries Students and Volunteers Each training session will always have a qualified first aid trained person present.
+A first aid kit will be available.
+Volunteers who are first aid trained will have this training refreshed at appropriate intervals in accordance with the qualification criteria.
+Volunteers are made aware of the UK guidance on concussion issued April 2023.
+A copy of the guidance will be made available to the parent in the event of a student suspected of suffering from concussion.
+Training- Collisions with fixtures and fittings Students may suffer impact injuries if they collide into fixtures and fittings.
 All tables and chairs will be removed from the training area before the karate training commences.
 Parental and observers seating may be arranged around the edge of the room as agreed by the instructor's Training areas will aim to avoid radiators in the room which may be hot.
 Training- students distracted Students may not be able to hear and follow the instructors rules if distracted by observers Parents and carers are asked to respect the instructor's needs by speaking quietly during the lesson and taking any phone calls outside the training area.
 Parents or carers with other children in attendance must control the behaviour of those children so they do not distract the students.
 In the event that a parent needs to contact their child then please first attract the instructor's attention.
 Training- student distraction taking drinks during the lesson.
 Students may cause disruption by taking breaks to get drinks from their parents or carers.
 The instruction given to children should not, in normal circumstances require them to take breaks for hydration during the lesson.
 In circumstances where an individual child requires this, the parent should discuss with the instructor beforehand.
 During hot periods the instructor may manage a mid session break if required.